MISTEL_L Wappen Becker MISTEL_L

 After that check the setting with lsattr.
 It should look like ----i---------e------- ./xsettingsd.conf.

-The easiest way to achieve the same result or to return to the previous state is to disable the autostart of xsettingsd daemon.
-You may do so by using KDE System Settings->Startup and Shutdown->Background Services->disable GNOME/GTK Settings Synchronisation
+The easiest way to achieve the same result or to return to the previous state is to disable the autostart of Xsettingsd daemon.
+You may do so by using KDE System Settings->Startup and Shutdown->Background Services->disable GNOME/GTK Settings Synchronisation.
+However, with Plasma 6.1 this setting was removed from System Settings on purpose.
+But you can still reach them with kcmshell6 kcm_kded or by using "background" (in the language of your UI) as a search term in KRunner.

 Other discussions on that topic can be found here: openSUSE Forum and on reddit